fabienmw/azure-service-bus-emulator/README.md

 4. Select a policy with appropriate permissions (Manage, Send, Listen)
 5. Copy the "Primary Connection String"

-### Testing with Real Azure Service Bus
+### Using with Azure Service Bus

-The application now uses the real Azure Service Bus SDK instead of mock implementations.
-To test:
+The application requires a real Azure Service Bus instance to function.
+All mock data has been removed.
+To use:

 1. **Create an Azure Service Bus namespace** (if you don't have one):
    - Go to Azure Portal